Kykal/gamering-ecommerce/README.md

 # Gamering | E-commerce
-A e-commerce webapp focused to buy PC components, accesories, peripherals and more online.
+An e-commerce webapp focused to buy PC components, accesories, peripherals and more online.
 - - -
 # Content
 1. [Libraries](#libraries)